FAIRmat-NFDI/readers-xrd/notes/RAW_FORMAT_NOTES.md

    - ✅ Step size: Stored at `0x020F` (float64)
    - ✅ Number of points: Stored at `0x01C3` (uint16)
    - ✅ End angle: **Calculated** as `start + (num_points - 1) × step`
+   - ✅ Scan axis name: Stored at `0x04D0` (null-terminated ASCII string, e.g., "Theta")

-6. **Parameters NOT in RAW File** ⚠️
+6. **Parameters NOT Available in Tested Files** ⚠️

-   The following are **NOT stored** in the RAW binary format:
+   The following parameters are **not reliably extractable** from the tested RAW v4 files:

    - **Wavelength data** (K-alpha1, K-alpha2, K-beta values)
+     - Not found as obvious header fields in tested files
-     - powDLL adds defaults when converting to XRDML (Cu K-alpha: 1.5406Å, etc.)
+     - powDLL uses defaults (Cu K-alpha: 1.5406Å, etc.) when converting to XRDML
-     - XRDML comment: `<!--KBeta value not accurate but needed by the xrdml format.
-Please change.-->`
+     - XRDML comment indicates: "KBeta value not accurate but needed by the xrdml format"

    - **Count time / Integration time**
+     - Not found in tested files in documented locations
      - powDLL defaults to 1.0 second when converting to XRDML
-     - XRDML comment: `<!--Time is not accurate but needed by the xrdml format.
-Please change.-->`
+     - XRDML comment indicates: "Time is not accurate but needed by the xrdml format"

-   - **Goniometer angles** (Omega, Chi, Phi)
+   - **Additional goniometer angles** (Omega, Chi, Phi)
-     - Not applicable for standard line scans
+     - For tested **single-axis theta-2theta scans**, only one scan axis name is present ("Theta")
+     - Strings "Omega", "Chi", "Phi" do not appear in tested files
+     - **Scope limitation**: Multi-axis scans (texture, pole figures) may contain additional angle information in undocumented header fields
+     - Without multi-axis example files, we cannot verify if/how such data would be encoded

    - **Scan mode** (Continuous vs Step)
+     - Not found in documented header fields
      - powDLL may infer from other parameters or default to "Continuous"

-   These values are **required by the XRDML format specification** but are **NOT present** in the RAW file. powDLL adds them as defaults or assumptions during conversion.
-Binary searches of the RAW file confirmed these values do not appear anywhere in the file.
+   **Note**: These parameters are required by XRDML format specification.
+Tools like powDLL add them as defaults or from user input when converting.
+We did not find these as ASCII strings or obvious binary encodings in the tested files, but cannot rule out their presence in undocumented header sections or for different scan types.

 ## Validation Results

-Tested on sample file: `HeOx-1001-nsp-sps-900C-10min-01-poliert_exported.raw`
+**Tested on**: Single-axis theta-2theta powder diffraction scans **Example file**: `HeOx-1001-nsp-sps-900C-10min-01-poliert_exported.raw` (generated by DIFFRAC.EVA) **Format**: Siemens/Bruker RAW v4 (magic header: `RAW4.00\x00`)

 ### Extracted Data
 - ✅ Start angle: `10.0°`